Tychero railway station: History

 The station was opened in June 1872 when the line from Alexandroupoli (then Dedeagac) to Istanbul (then Constantinople) via Edirne was completed.
 Tychero (Ottoman: Bıdıklı) was one of the stations on this line.
-Until 1909 there was no connection between the lines Istanbul–Alexandroupoli and Thessaloniki–Alexandroupoli (opened in 1896) at Alexandroupoli; a connection existed between Feres and Potamos (near current Avas).
+Until 1909 there was no connection between the lines Istanbul–Alexandroupoli and Thessaloniki–Alexandroupoli (opened in 1896) at Alexandroupoli; A connection existed between Feres and Potamos (near current Avas).
 When the railway was built it was all within the Ottoman Empire.
 After World War I and the subsequent Greek-Turkish War from 1919 to 1922, and finally peace in the form of the Lausanne treaty, the Chemins de fer Orientaux (CO) ended up having a network straddling Turkey and Greece, Didymoteicho became part of Greece and the line administrated by Greece.

 In 1920 the Line and station became part Hellenic State Railways.
-Through the 1950s-70s, the station would see between 300 and 350 tons of the famed "Golden Head" Tychero melons leave the via rail.
+Through the 1950s-70s, the station would see between 300 and 350 tons of the famed "Golden Head" Tychero melons leave via rail.

 In late 1970 the Hellenic State Railways was reorganised.
 On 31 December 1970, Hellenic State Railways ceased to exist; the following day, all railways in Greece (with the exception of private industrial lines and E.I.S.) were transferred to Hellenic Railways Organisation S.A., a state-owned corporation, responsible for most for Greece's rail infrastructure and passenger services.

 In the 1990s, OSE introduced the InterCity service to the Alexandroupoli–Svilengrad line Which reduced travel times across the whole line.

 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
 Services from Orestiada to Alexandroupoli were cut back to three trains a day, reducing the reliability of services and passenger numbers.
 On 13 February 2011, all international services were suspended due to the Greek financial crisis and subsequent budget cuts by the Greek government.
 As a result, all cross-border routes were closed, and international services (to Istanbul, Sofia, etc.) ended.
 Thus, only two routes now connect Didymoteicho with Thessaloniki and Athens (and those with a connection to Alex / Polis), while route time increased as the network was "upgraded".